Follow us on Twitter...

 Nigel is now semi-retired and is managing a series of private investments.

-Tim has over 15 years of practical and commercial experience in the IT sector, with a particular focus on Internet related technologies and IP based networks.
+Tim Lloyd has over 15 years of practical and commercial experience in the IT sector, with a particular focus on Internet related technologies and IP based networks.
+In 2001 he founded a company focusing on Linux consultancy and bespoke development which is where the idea of CensorNet was first conceived.

-In 1998 Tim co-founded Planet Edge Ltd, a specialist Internet solution provider where he led a team of developers working on innovative Internet related systems up until the point where it was acquired by NASDAQ listed Internet investment firm CI4NET.COM.
+Tim co-founded Planet Edge Ltd, a specialist Internet solution provider, in 1998 where he led a team of developers working on innovative Internet related systems up until it was acquired by NASDAQ listed Internet investment firm CI4NET.COM.
+Prior to CensorNet he was director at GlobalFreeway, Australia’s first national free Internet Service Provider, based in Sydney

-Dan is a veteran Linux developer and the resident technical guru, having spent 6 years turning concepts into working products and being the original developer of CensorNet™.
+Dan Searle is a veteran Linux developer with over 15 years of experience in turning technical architecture concepts into successful software and was the original developer of CensorNet.

-Mick has worked in the Internet industry since 1995, starting his career in technical support with a national ISP, before moving on to development and system administration.
-A keen Linux enthusiast, Mick has a wealth of experience with Linux as well as Unix and Windows operating systems.
+Mick Tait has worked in the Internet industry since 1995, starting his career in technical support with a national ISP, before moving on to development and system administration.
+A keen Linux enthusiast, he has a wealth of experience with Linux as well as Unix and Windows operating systems.

-Mick also boasts more than 10 years of Java programming experience.
-Projects he has worked on include an award winning e-commerce product, one of the first e-procurement solutions, a secure payment gateway for the Bank of Ireland and various smaller bespoke developments.
-Client's Mick has worked for include PC World, National Air Traffic Services, Dickies Workwear and The Bank of Ireland to name but a few.
+Mick has over 10 years of Java programming experience and has worked on projects including an award winning e-commerce product, one of the first e-procurement solutions, a secure payment gateway for the Bank of Ireland and various smaller bespoke developments.
+He has held development positions at PC World, National Air Traffic Services, Dickies Workwear and The Bank of Ireland.